-Ian is a Governor of Bursted Wood Primary School, Director of a small residential management company.
+Ian was previously a Trustee of VISION 2020 UK.
+He is a Governor of Bursted Wood Primary School, Director of a small residential management company.

-His first career as a research chemist was cut short by failing eyesight, but Mike soon forged a second career in local government and public policy development.
-Mike worked with communities in some of the most challenging local authorities in the UK, initiating pioneering work in social inclusion and in urban regeneration and design.
-For three years, he led the government’s policy unit on Children’s Play.
+Mike’s career as a research chemist was cut short by failing eyesight, but Mike soon forged a second career in local government and public policy development including leading the government’s policy unit on Children’s Play.

 Mike is involved with various charitable organisations both locally, nationally and more broadly, in the European context.
-Amongst other posts that he holds Mike is currently Chair of Action for Blind People and a Board member of RNIB.
-He acts as Community Development Adviser to the Churches Conservation Trust).
-He regularly acts as Ambassador and conference presenter for the European Volunteer Centre (CEV) and has recently become a Board Member of the Small Charities Coalition.
+He was previously a Trustee of VISION 2020 UK and is currently a Trustee of RNIB and acts as Community Development Adviser to the Churches Conservation Trust).
+He also regularly acts as Ambassador and conference presenter for the European Volunteer Centre (CEV) and has recently become a Board Member of the Small Charities Coalition.

-Mike is currently chairing a Cross Sectors Working Group (known as the Expert Volunteers Initiative) which aims to recruit volunteers to assist the hardest to reach groups of the long-term unemployed to access employment opportunities which is very relevant to people with a visual impairment.
+Mike is Chair of the Cross Sectors Working Group (known as the Expert Volunteers Initiative) which aims to recruit volunteers to assist the hardest to reach groups of the long-term unemployed to access employment opportunities which is very relevant to people with a visual impairment.